 In addition to her role at Little Avondale, Catriona also commits a great deal of her time to The CatWalk Spinal Cord Injury (SCI) Trust www.catwalk.org.nz, established by a group of friends close to Catriona.
 They, like her, are keen to support SCI research so that they can see all those in wheelchairs back on their feet again.

-In June/July 2013 Catriona along with two other Tetraplegics Rob Creagh and Neil Cudby and a pasionate group of 12 ablebodied friends which included husband Sam, CatWalk Trustee Scott Malcolm, CatWalk ambassador Penny Barnett, SCIN CEO Stephanie Williams and riding friend Michael Weston cycled to Everest Base Camp.
-A world first that with the assistance of incredibly generous supporters raised approximately $600,000 for CatWalk, SCIN and SCI research
+In June/July 2013 Catriona along with two other Tetraplegics Rob Creagh and Neil Cudby and a passionate group of 12 ablebodied friends, which included husband Sam, CatWalk Trustee Scott Malcolm, CatWalk ambassador Penny Barnett and riding friend Michael Weston, they cycled to Everest Base Camp.
+A world first (handcyclists cycling to Base Camp) that with the assistance of incredibly generous supporters raised approximately $600,000 for CatWalk, SCIN and SCI research

-In 2014 Catriona gained a Top 3 spot in Kiwibank New Zealander of the Year and induction into the NRM NZ Horse of the Year Show Hall of Fame.
+In 2014 Catriona gained a Top 3 spot in Kiwibank New Zealander of the Year , induction into the NRM NZ Horse of the Year Show Hall of Fame and was presented with one of the country's honours, an MNZM.